 What do you call it when I give you money, and you give me a report and a receipt?
-To me, the answer is simple.
+Most people would say this is simple.
 This is the relationship of a boss and an employee.
 A one-way street of authority and direction.
 Strangely, in some circles, this exchange of resources for receipts is often known as ‘partnership’.

 This word, “partnership” definitely revealed a wide range of responses